 At Urban Jungle, our prices start at £5 a month for someone living alone, regardless of age or location.

-You can do this in a variety of ways – you could go onto a price comparison site like Compare the Market or Money Supermarket; you could go directly to a broker or financial adviser; or you could go and look at what’s on offer directly.
-If your goal is to find the cheapest contents insurance out there as quickly as possible, then a price comparison site will help you do that.
+How to buy contents insurance - you can do this in a variety of ways – you could go onto a price comparison site like Compare the Market or Money Supermarket; you could go directly to a broker or financial adviser; or you could go and look at what’s on offer directly.
+If your goal is to find the cheapest Contents insurance out there as quickly as possible, then a price comparison site will help you do that.

 What a price comparison site won’t do, however, is find the best value insurance.
 Comparison sites in the UK often also have many pages of questions to answer before you see any results, and the time spent filling in the boxes and then being redirected to buy your policy can mean that you don’t save much time at all.